Giants by the Coast

 Time will age them.
 The salty wind would colour the metals differently, the roads would be a little more worn, life might find its way through fissures.

-Written by Janani Premchandh
+Text by Janani Premchandh

 Janani is currently practicing architecture in Sydney, Australia.
 Originally from Chennai, India, she got to spend a few years being blissfully ‘Lost In Translation’ in the Jungles of Borneo.